Share

 How Do I Compress My Images?

-So, you’ve prepped your images and factored in display requirements across a range of devices.
+So, you’ve prepped your images and factored in display requirements across various devices.
 It’s a good start in terms of optimization, but compression is often the step where the biggest gains are made.
+Compression is the process of algorithmically eliminating image information that the human eye (hopefully) cannot detect.
+If done correctly, you can expect to decrease your image sizes dramatically.
+In short, it’s well worth doing.

-With the offline image editors mentioned earlier, you’ll simply by using the built-in Save-as options and tweaking.
-Consult this piece for a detailed breakdown of how to do this in Photoshop.
+With the offline image editors mentioned earlier, you’ll simply use the built-in Save-as options and tweaking.
+Consult this article for a detailed breakdown of how to do this in Photoshop.
+There are also dedicated offline apps on the market specializing in image compression.
+Check out ImageOptim for Mac or Caesium for Mac and Windows.

 How Do I Optimize My Images for SEO?

-So far we’ve concentrated on the “physical” properties of images, but SEO image optimization is arguably equally important to your site’s success.
+So far, we’ve concentrated on the “physical” properties of images, but SEO image optimization is arguably equally important to your site’s success.
 Let’s run through the basics:

 For further information, consult Yoast’s excellent guide to optimizing images for SEO.